KrauseFx/krausefx.com/_posts/2022-06-10-hijacking-report.md

 &ndash; [Daring Fireball](https://daringfireball.net/linked/2022/02/03/facebook-apple-browser-carve-out) & [MacWorld](https://www.macworld.com/article/611551/facebook-app-tracking-transparency-iphone-quarterly-results.html)

 With 1 Billion active Instagram users, the amount of data <i>Meta</i> can collect by injecting tracking SDKs into every third party website opened from the Instagram app is a potentially staggering amount.
-With web browsers and iOS adding more and more privacy controls into the user's hands, it becomes clear why Meta would be interested in being able to monitor web traffic on external websites.
+With web browsers and iOS adding more and more privacy controls into the user’s hands, it becomes clear why Meta would be interested in being able to monitor web traffic on external websites.

 ### Disclaimer

-I don't have proof over the precise data Instagram is sending back home.
+I don’t have proof over the precise data Instagram is sending back home.
 The Instagram app is well protected against human-in-the-middle attacks, and only by modifying the Android binary to remove certificate pinning and running it in a simulator, I was able to inspect some of its web traffic.

 <img src="/assets/posts/hijacking.report/proxyman-android.png" />

 Even then, most of the actual data had another layer of encryption/compression.
-It is clear that the development team really doesn't want you to investigate what kind of data is sent back to the API.
+It is clear that the development team really doesn’t want you to investigate what kind of data is sent back to the API.
 I have decided not to spend more time on this.

 <img src="/assets/posts/hijacking.report/proxyman-android-details-3.png" />

-Overall the goal of this project wasn't to get a precise list of data that is sent back, but to highlight the privacy & security issues that are possible due to the use of in-app browsers, as well as showing that companies are exploiting this loophole already.
+Overall the goal of this project wasn’t to get a precise list of data that is sent back, but to highlight the privacy & security issues that are possible due to the use of in-app browsers, as well as showing that companies are exploiting this loophole already.

 To summarize the risks and disadvantages of having in-app browsers: